sunpy/sunpy.org/project/index.rst

     David Stansby is a Research Software Engineer in UCL's Center for Advanced Research Computing (ARC), writing software for a wide spectrum of research groups across the university.
     Before that he researched the physics of the Solar Wind, our Sun's atmosphere that stretches from the solar surface to beyond the orbit of Pluto.

-.. card:: Role Unfilled
+.. custom-card:: Role Unfilled
     :title: Webmaster

     If you are interested in filling this role see the description:
     :ref:`role_webmaster`

-.. card:: Will Barnes
+.. custom-card:: Will Barnes
     :img_name: will.png
     :github: wtbarnes
     :title: Affiliated Package Liaison